doctorwidget/volta/doc/mongo.rst

 creating an entirely separate table for.
 In those cases, a single denormalized JSONfield can act as a safety valve, solving the issue with a minimum amount of schema shenanigans.
-But a "minimum amount" of schema shenanigans is still a non-zero amount: everything still must be rigidly defined in advance in the overall table schema!
+But a "minimum amount" of schema shenanigans is still a non-zero amount: the existence of that JSONfield must still be defined in advance in the overall table schema, and every row will include it whether it uses it or not!

 Mongo takes the idea of using a JSONfield as a safety valve to its logical
-extreme: every part of every document (schema row) is a gigantic denormalized JSONfield!
+extreme: every document is its' own potentially-gigantic fully-denormalized JSONfield!
 With that in mind, every single thing about Mongo is concerned with dealing with such documents *quickly* and *efficiently*.
-The Mongo API is full of functions that query and update *inside* gigantic JSON documents far faster than you ever could by reading out the whole thing and massaging it yourself with manually-written JavaScript code.
+The Mongo API is full of functions that query and update *inside* gigantic JSON documents **far** faster than you ever could by reading out the whole thing and massaging it yourself with manually-written JavaScript code.
 This is where the value-added magic of Mongo lies.

 Obviously this approach brings drawbacks as well as benefits (SQL proponents would say that it's mostly drawbacks with no real benefits at all!).
 It's harder